Soccer-Saudi Arabia's Al Hilal sign Portugal midfielder Neves from Wolves | Sports-Games

 Wolves did not disclose specific financial details but said Neves, who signed his deal in Paris, was moving for a club record fee, reported to be worth 55 million euros ($60 million).
 "No other player has made such an impact on the pitch in gold and black during the last six years having featured more than 250 times in a remarkable period in the club's history," Wolves said in a statement.

 The 26-year-old scored 30 goals in 253 appearances in all competitions with Wanderers.
-Neves left Porto for Wolves in 2017 when they were in the second-tier Championship, helping them reach the top flight in his first season.
+Neves joined Wolves in 2017 when they were in the second-tier Championship, helping them reach the top flight in his first season.
+He was previously with Porto in Portugal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)